KeithCes/craigslistscraper/README.md

 # craigslistscraper
 Scrapes Craigslist and logs a list of all postings that fit the given criteria

-Download release folder to access the main.exe file to run it.
-Otherwise the python is in the main.py
+Download release folder to access the main.exe file to run the program.